 The first key in better organizing your digital files is not to let clutter accumulate in the first place.
 Don’t save every file version, and make sure to regularly delete files and apps you’re no longer using.
 For files you do save, use a consistent file and folder naming structure to make it easy to retrieve data.

 For example, if you’re building a resume, it’s best to include the current date of each file into the naming structure (i.e., “resume01032018”) instead of using generic names such as “resume1″ or “resume2.”
 Keep your folder system simple and not overly complicated, and put new files in the correct folder immediately after creating them.

 When it comes to storing your digital files, there are several major options.
 Today’s best external hard drives offer as much as 16 terabytes of storage space, while another less expensive option is using a cloud-based storage backup service.

-Backing up your files to a hard drive or cloud service can also help keep your files secure in the event your device is compromised during a ransomware attack.
+Backing up your files to a hard drive or cloud service like Asset Bank can also help keep your files secure in the event your device is compromised during a ransomware attack.
 In addition to keeping your files backed up, you should also keep your operating system, apps and anti-virus software updated to protect yourself against ransomware attacks and other cybersecurity threats.

 2. File Away DVDs, Blu-Rays and CDs

 To keep DVDs, Blu-rays and CDs organized, use a consistent filing system, such as storing by genre, artist, title, date or a combination of these categories.
 Experts say discs should be labeled with a non-solvent based felt-tip permanent marker.